 Minimum Age: 18 years

-Note: Places will be allocated on a first-come, first-served basis.
-Applicants must be confident speaking English to a conversational level (ideally IELTS score of 7.0 or equivalent)
+Requirements: Applicants must be confident speaking and understanding English to a conversational level (IELTS score of 7.0 or equivalent)

 Our courses are available on a first-come, first served basis in order of payment.
 To secure a place, please follow the steps below:-